Kaaz/DiscordBot/readme.md

 Note:
 self-assignable roles are not created by emily!
-To add an assignable role, you'll first have to add that role though discord.
+To add an assignable role, you'll first have to add that role through discord.

 Users can get/remove their own roles with the `getrole` command

-Accessible though: roleadmin, ra
+Accessible through: roleadmin, ra

 Usable in public channels

 #### Usage